 Saddled with two mortgages, rising condo fees and a flat income, she continued relying on credit cards.
 Surprise expenses, such as dental work, added to her debt.
 Embarrassment kept her from seeking help.
 Three years ago, she decided to sell her condo.
 Despite Vancouver’s booming market, the sale didn’t solve Ann’s financial problems.
 She moved in with a friend and was able to pay off her mortgages, but she couldn’t make much of a dent in her credit card debt.

 Other Canadians are still suffocating.
-Earlier this year, the household debt-to-income ratio hit another record of 167.8 per cent.
+In early 2017, the household debt-to-income ratio hit another record of 167.8 per cent.
 A long period of abnormally low interest rates has enabled Canadians to carry massive debts, since monthly payments appear manageable.
 Further, in cities with rising home values, particularly Toronto and Vancouver, homeowners can secure a home equity line of credit (HELOC) to pay other debts or simply fund their lifestyles.
-Last spring, the Financial Consumer Agency of Canada warned that the increased use of HELOCs “may lead Canadians to use their homes as ATMs, making it easier for them to borrow more than they can afford.”
+In spring of 2016, the Financial Consumer Agency of Canada warned that the increased use of HELOCs “may lead Canadians to use their homes as ATMs, making it easier for them to borrow more than they can afford.”

 Insolvencies, though, are rare.
-As of the end of July, there were nearly 123,000 consumer proposals and personal bankruptcies filed by Canadians this year, a decline of 1.2 per cent from the same period last year.
+As of the end of July , there were nearly 123,000 consumer proposals and personal bankruptcies filed by Canadians in 2017, a decline of 1.2 per cent from the same period in 2016.
 That might be a sign of fiscal prudence, but it’s also the result of record low interest rates that ease debt-carrying costs.
 Scott Terrio, an insolvency estate administrator and president of Debt Savvy in Toronto, calls this phenomenon “extend and pretend.”
 Canadians can extend their debt repayment terms and pretend to live a lifestyle they can’t otherwise obtain.
 He sees it all the time—couples with decent jobs carrying large mortgages, and putting daycare, cars and vacations on credit.

 Some reach a trigger moment when they can no longer pretend—a job loss, say, or divorce or illness.
 But lately Terrio has noticed a change in his business.
 More clients are coming in because they’re simply tapped out.
 As with Ann in Vancouver, there is no trigger.
 “It’s a gradual realization for some people,” Terrio says.
 “They can’t do it anymore.”
 Lana Gilbertson, an insolvency trustee in Vancouver, has seen the same change.
 “Nowadays, they have jobs, they’re making money, they’re plugging along, but they’re just in over their heads,” she says.